CosmoStat/wf-psf/docs/source/configuration.md

 The metrics key `model_save_path` enables a choice of running the metrics evaluation for a fully trained PSF model or the weights of a given checkpoint cycle.
 The parameter `saved_training_cycle` specifies the cycle at which to run metrics evaluation on a fully-trained PSF model or the checkpoint weights.

-As stated in the previous section, the metrics evaluation pipeline can be executed subsequently after the completion of the training routine to evaluate the trained PSF model.
+As stated in the previous section, the `metrics` evaluation pipeline can be executed subsequently after the completion of the `training` routine to evaluate the trained PSF model.
 It can also be launched independently to compute the metrics of a previously trained model.
 This is done by setting the value of the parameter `trained_model_path` to the absolute path of the parent directory containing the output files of the model.
-This is the directory with the naming convention: `wf-outputs-<timestamp>`.
+This is the directory with the naming convention: `wf-outputs-timestamp` (see this {ref}`example of the run output directory<wf-outputs>`).
 The user must then provide as a value to `trained_model_config` the subdirectory path to the training configuration file, ex: `config/train_config.yaml`.
 Below we show an example of this for the case where a user wants to run metrics evaluation of the full PSF model of a pre-trained PSF model saved in the directory `wf-outputs-202310161536`.

 ```
 WaveDiff Pre-trained Model